-Soprano Michele Kennedy is a versatile specialist in early classical and contemporary music.
-Praised by The Washington Post as “a fine young soprano with a lovely voice” that is “warm, powerful, and versatile” (Front Row Center), Michele has appeared in concert at Carnegie Hall, Lincoln Center, Davies Symphony Hall, Bard Summerscape, Folger Shakespeare Library, and the Boston Early Music Festival.
+SOPRANO MICHELE KENNEDY is a versatile specialist in early classical and new music.
+Praised by the Washington Post as “a fine young soprano with a lovely voice,” and by the San Francisco Chronicle as “a wonder to hear,” Michele has appeared in concert recently at Carnegie Hall, Lincoln Center, Davies Symphony Hall, Bard Summerscape, Folger Shakespeare Library, and the Boston Early Music Festival.
 Her repertoire ranges from Renaissance and Baroque music – particularly oratorio – to new art song and chamber opera.